(1) vaadin.devmode.sessionSerialization.enabled=true # (2) vaadin.serialization.transients.include-packages=com.example.application

 5701is only used for session replication using Hazelcast.

-Deploy the manifest to your cluster:
+Now deploy the manifest to your cluster:

 kubectl apply -f app-v1.yaml